Essential management skills

-With the introduction of the PRISM® profiling tool, participants learn about their behavioural preferences which in turn helps them understand and engage with their own team members, and thus motivate and communicate with them effectively.
+With the introduction of the PRISM® profiling tool, participants learn about their behavioural preferences.
+In turn, this helps them understand and engage with their own team members and thus motivate and communicate with them effectively.

-Every participant leaves with a practical skills base and a specific action plan in relation to their own team.
-Each person will receive two one hour 1:1 post course coaching sessions , in this the trainer will support the participants in applying their new skills.
-On completion each participant will receive an endorsement certificate from the ILM (Institute of Leadership and Management).
+Participants leave with a practical skills base and a specific action plan in relation to their own team.
+Each person will receive two one hour 1:1 post course coaching sessions.
+Through this process the trainer will support the participants in applying their new skills.
+On completion, each participant will receive an endorsement certificate from the ILM (Institute of Leadership and Management).

 By the end of this course, participants will be able to:

 Set expectations in relation to behaviours and results

 Handle ‘difficult’ situations, minimising the need for disciplinary action

 Recognise and apply a range of people management styles

 The role & activities of a manager – Practical aspects

 By discussing the basic activities of management and leadership, the participants are able to gain a deeper understanding of the split between ‘people’ and ‘task’ responsibilities.
 The activities that will be discussed will highlight the structure they’ll need to implement highly effective management technique and strategy.
 Here the participants are introduced to the principles of performance management and appraisal systems, exploring what a ‘good’ boss looks like in practice.

 Leadership integrity – Creating respect as the manager